ChapelR/volume-slider-for-sugarcube2/readme.md

 ### Volume Slider Control for Sugarcube 2

-Throw the code of volume-slider.js in a script-tagged passage (Twine 1) or in your story's JavaSCript area (Twine 2).
+Throw the code of volume-slider.js in a script-tagged passage (Twine 1) or in your story's JavaScript area (Twine 2).
 Adds one new macro, `<<volume>>`, which creates a volume slider that controls the volume of all sound playing via SugarCube's audio macros in real-time.

 #### Options